jinchen-hu/ADT_Algo_Exercises/Algorithms/Search/README.md

 ## Topological Sorting

-**Topological Sorting** is a linear odering of vertices such that for every directed graph edge u-v, vertex u comes before v in the ordering.
+**Topological Sorting** is a linear ordering of vertices such that for every directed graph edge u-v, vertex u comes before v in the ordering.
 This only applies to Directed Acyclic Graph

 #### Example